 SOCIAL PROJECTS AND AWARENESS

-The selected projects, led by non-profit social entities, will help people overcome poverty, promote social insertion and help improve quality of life.
+We'll select projects, led by non-profit social entities, that will help people overcome poverty, promote social insertion and help improve quality of life.

 Ignacio Galán at the presentation of the Social Program 2019.

 Iberdrola, through its Foundation in Spain has launched the call for applications to its 2020 Social Program, which aims to promote the comprehensive development of the most vulnerable groups in the territories in which the company operates, with special attention on children, adolescents and women.